Kakamotobi/Learned/DSA/22-Abstract-Data-Type.md

 - Data types are defined abstractly, and the internals of the "how" can be implemented in different ways.
 - **However, each implementation of the same data type must provide the same interface**.
 - For example, in general, an Array requires to provide a time complexity of O(1) for random access using indices.
 This does not enforce that Arrays must be stored contiguously in memory.
 Therefore, different languages and/or engines are free to implement this O(1) random access using indices in any way.
 Some may decide to store the items contiguously in a fixed array internally, and others may decide to use a dictionary internally instead.
 It doesn't matter as long as the interface is the same.
+### Some ADTs
+- List
+- Stack
+- Queue

+## List
+> ...a **list** or **sequence** is an abstract data type that represents a finite number of ordered values, where the same value may occur more than once. | Wikipedia

+- A list is simply a sequential ADT that supports adding/inserting, reassigning, deleting, searching of items.
+- Lists are usually implemented as linked lists or arrays.
+- *Note*
+  - The word "list" is used to refer to concrete data structures (Ex: linked lists, arrays) that are used to implement other common abstract data types.

+## Array
+> ...an **array** is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key. | Wikipedia

+- An array is simply a data structure that requires random access to be O(1) through the use of indices.
+  - *It is NOT the definition of an array to being stored contiguously in memory.*
+  - Therefore, an array can be implemented to be contiguous or not contiguous in memory as long as an array item can be accessed through its index.

 ## JS Array
 ### JS Typed Arrays